-The US Securities and Exchange Commission's recently adopted rules governing climaterelated disclosures, although significantly pared back from the rules proposed two years ago, represent a major change to the existing public-company disclosure regime.
+On March 6, the U.S. Securities and Exchange Commission adopted rules[1] governing climate-related disclosures that, although significantly pared back from the rules proposed two years ago, represent a major change to the existing public company disclosure regime.

 The rules require that public companies include the following, among other disclosures, in reports and registration statements filed with the SEC:

-- for "large accelerated filers" and "accelerated filers" (other than those that qualify as a "smaller reporting company" or "emerging growth company"), disclosure of Scope 1 and Scope 2 greenhouse gas (GHG) emissions data, [1] to the extent material, with third-party attestation being required for such data beginning after the third fiscal year of disclosure; - detailed disclosures regarding climate-related risks that have materially impacted or are reasonably likely to have a material impact on the company, including on its strategy, results of operations or financial condition, and the actual and potential material impacts of any such risks on the company's strategy, business model and outlook; - disclosures regarding the company's activities, if any, to mitigate or adapt to a material climate-related risk, including a qualitative and quantitative description of material expenditures and material impacts on financial estimates and assumptions that directly result from the mitigation or adaption activities and the use, if any, of transition plans, scenario analyses or internal carbon prices; - disclosure in the notes to audited financial statements of quantitative and qualitative information regarding capitalized costs, expenditures expensed, charges and losses incurred "as a result of" severe weather events and other natural conditions; - disclosures regarding climate-related governance and, if applicable, risk management processes; and - disclosures regarding any climate-related target or goal set by a company if the target or goal has materially affected or is reasonably likely to materially affect the company's business, results of operations or financial condition.
+- For "large accelerated filers" and "accelerated filers" other than those that qualify as a "smaller reporting company" or "emerging growth company" disclosure of Scope 1 and Scope 2 greenhouse gas emissions data,[2] to the extent material, with third-party attestation being required for such data beginning after the third fiscal year of disclosure; - Detailed disclosures regarding climate-related risks that have materially affected or are reasonably likely to have a material impact on the company, including on its strategy, the results of its operations or financial condition, and the actual and potential material impacts of any such risks on the company's strategy, business model and outlook; - Disclosures regarding the company's activities, if any, to mitigate or adapt to a material climate-related risk, including a qualitative and quantitative description of material expenditures and material impacts on financial estimates and assumptions that directly result from the mitigation or adaption activities, and the use, if any, of transition plans, scenario analyses or internal carbon prices; - Disclosure in the notes of audited financial statements of quantitative and qualitative information regarding capitalized costs, expenditures expensed, charges, and losses incurred "as a result of" severe weather events and other natural conditions; - Disclosures regarding climate-related governance and, if applicable, risk management processes; and